Skip to contents

 Model and source

-• Description: Two-compartment population PK model for oral ethambutol in adult South African pulmonary tuberculosis patients (Jonsson 2011), with one transit compartment preceding first-order absorption, allometric scaling on clearance and volume terms (theory-based exponents on a 50 kg reference), an HIV-status effect on bioavailability, and 4-occasion inter-occasion variability on apparent oral clearance.
+• Description: Two-compartment population PK model for oral ethambutol in adult South African pulmonary tuberculosis patients (Jonsson 2011), with one transit compartment preceding first-order absorption, allometric scaling on clearance (3/4) and volume (1) terms relative to a 50 kg reference, an HIV-status effect on bioavailability (15.4% reduction), and 4-occasion inter-occasion variability on apparent oral clearance.
+Parameter values are taken from the publication’s Table 2 (NONMEM final estimates column); see inst/modeldb/ddmore/Jonsson_2011_ethambutol_ddmore.R for the DDMoRE-bundle replicate of the same fit.

 • Article: https://doi.org/10.1128/AAC.00274-11